 Molasses cookies have always been my top choice because they bring me right back to my childhood.
 I grew up helping my mom bake them.
-After rolling the dough in the sugar and watching them bake through the little oven window, my sweet reward was biting into a warm and chewy cookie fresh from the oven.
-In addition to the nostalgia, their chewy and soft texture paired with the warm spices and cozy molasses puts them above any other cookie.
+After rolling the dough in the sugar and watching them bake through the little oven window, my sweet reward was biting into a warm cookie fresh from the oven.
+In addition to the nostalgia, the soft texture paired with cozy molasses puts them above any other cookie.

 Sorry, chocolate chip cookies, you don’t even compare.

 Molasses Cookie Comparison

-Since they’re a favorite, I have plenty gingersnappy/molasses cookie recipes on my website and in my cookbooks.
+Since they’re a favorite, I have plenty gingersnap/molasses cookie recipes on my website and in my cookbooks.
 Most stem from the same-ish recipe with the exception of the crisp variety.
-(Soooo crisp!)
 Let’s review what makes each undeniably delicious:

-- Soft White Chocolate Chip Molasses Cookies: Studded with white chocolate chips, these cookies are tender, lusciously soft, and mega chewy.
+- Soft White Chocolate Chip Molasses Cookies: Studded with white chocolate chips, these cookies are lusciously soft and mega chewy.
 You’ll love the combination of cozy spices and white chocolate.

-- Soft Gingersnap Molasses Cookies: These cute cookies are fat and fluffy!
-They’re mega soft and mega flavorful.
+- Soft Gingersnap Molasses Cookies: These extra soft cookies are fat and fluffy!

-- Ginger Pistachio Cookies: I added salty pistachios to my mom’s classic recipe.
-These ginger and molasses cookies are soft, salty, sweet, spiced, and total winners.
+- Ginger Pistachio Cookies: I add salty pistachios to my mom’s classic recipe.
+These ginger molasses cookies are soft, salty, sweet, and spiced.
 Find this recipe in Sally’s Cookie Addiction cookbook.

 If I had to chose, I would always reach for my mom’s recipe that lives in Sally’s Baking Addiction cookbook.
 Nothing compares to mom’s.

 What Makes These Molasses Cookies Different?

-- Flour: I reduced the flour considerably because a slightly flatter cookie was the goal.
+- Flour: I reduced the flour considerably to yield a flatter cookie.

 - Baking Soda: To avoid a super flat and overly greasy cookie, I increased the baking soda.
 Need that lift!

 - Spices: Same amount.
-Didn’t want to mess with perfection.
 This careful blend of ginger, cinnamon, nutmeg, and cloves is exactly what every molasses cookie needs!

 - Butter, Brown Sugar, Egg, + Vanilla: Same amounts.
 Brown sugar is what helps produce the softest molasses cookie ever.
-(It’s the first thing I changed when making my crisp molasses cookies.)
+(In fact, it’s the first thing I changed when making my crisp molasses cookies.)